 What is Commit Signing?

 In Git, you may commit using any name and email address.
-However, Git supports signing commits and annotated tags using a GPG key pair.
+However, Git supports signing commits and annotated tags using a GPG or SSH key pair.

 By signing a commit, other users with your public key can verify the commit was created by the owner of that key.
 Users can also share their public key with their remote hosting service, such as GitHub, so that commits appear as verified on their website.